 Negative Screening Rules & Vetting Process

 iClima Earth has identified five major segments with companies whose products and services enable their users to reduce CO2 emissions.
-The segments are Green Energy, Green Transportation, Water & Waste Improvement, Enabling Solutions and Sustainable Products.
-Broadly speaking, the avoidance of CO2 takes place at the user phase (e.g. when driving an EV car), at the manufacturing phase (e.g., water treatment facilities that are more energy efficient) or are a sequestration of CO2 (e.g., pulp & paper producers with sustainable forestry practices).
+The segments are Green Energy, Green Transportation, Water & Waste Improvements, Enabling Solutions and Sustainable Products.
+Broadly speaking, the avoidance of CO2 takes place at the user phase (e.g. when driving an EV car), at the manufacturing phase (e.g. water treatment facilities that are more energy efficient) or involve sequestration of CO2 (e.g. pulp & paper producers with sustainable forestry practices).

 NEGATIVE SCREENING RULES

-- Our Enabling Solution segments encompass battery solutions, electrical equipment, and electrical components.
+- Our Enabling Solutions subsegments encompass battery solutions, electrical equipment, and electrical components.
 Some companies sell components that are sold to conventional military use.

-- Companies with sales of components that are used for conventional military purposed must have a revenue derived from such customers below 10%.
-Eaton Corp Limited and EnerSys are two examples of companies in iClima’s universe with such exposure. iClima will monitor the revenue generated by military sales and the companies will be excluded from the universe in case the revenue goes above our limit level.
+- Companies with sales of components that are used for conventional military purposes must have a revenue derived from such customers below 10%.
+Eaton Corp Limited and EnerSys are two examples of companies in iClima’s universe with such exposure. iClima will monitor the revenue generated by military sales and the companies will be excluded from the universe in cases where the revenue is above our threshold.

-- Iberdrola SA is an example of a company with nuclear assets that is part of iClima’s universe.
+- Iberdrola SA and Edison International are examples of companies with nuclear assets that are part of iClima’s universe.

 WASTE TO ENERGY

-- iClima Earth does not include waste to energy as a desirable solution but a transitional one.
-Therefore, we do include waste to energy revenue of the companies with this type of assets when calculating what we deem to be green revenue.
+- iClima does not include waste-to-energy as a desirable solution but as a transitional one.
+However, we do include waste-to-energy revenue of the companies with this type of assets when calculating what we deem to be green revenue.